Harley suspends business, bike shipments to Russia | Technology

 Harley suspends business, bike shipments to Russia

+Harley did not immediately respond to a request for additional details on the suspension or the size of its operations in Russia.
+Russia's President Vladimir Putin has been photographed riding Harley-Davidson bikes, and joined a gathering of bikers in Ukraine in 2010.

-Separately, Canadian auto-parts maker Magna International which houses six manufacturing facilities and roughly 2,500 employees in Russia said its operations were currently running and it would continue to monitor the situation.
+Europe is Milwaukee-based Harley's second-largest market for retail sales of bikes after the United States.
+Canadian auto-parts maker Magna International which houses six manufacturing facilities and has roughly 2,500 employees in Russia, said its operations were currently running and it would continue to monitor the situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)